TACC-Cloud/agave-docs/docs/agave/guides/jobs/aloe-job-architecture.rst

 Asynchronous Communication
 """"""""""""""""""""""""""

 The first thing a job worker thread does when it reads in a job submission message is to spawn a *job-specific command thread* to handle asynchronous communication to that job.
 The command thread creates a temporary *job-specific command topic* and waits for asynchronous messages to be sent to the job.
 The most common message sent to a job is a cancellation message, usually originating from a REST call sent by the user that originally submitted the job.
 The command thread communicates through shared memory to deliver messages to its parent worker thread.
+To cover cases when jobs are in recovery, asynchronous messages destine for jobs are also sent to the *recovery queue* so they can be handled by `Tenant Recovery Readers`_.

 In addition to the comand topic, the Jobs service designates an *events topic* for each tenant.
 The idea is that different system components can write well-defined events to the topic and interested parties can subscribe to the topic to receive some subset of those events.
 Eventually, a REST API will be developed to allow external subscriptions to the events topic.  *The events topic is not used in the initial Jobs service release.*